SToma22/Bevadat-hws/README.md

 # Bevadat-homeworks
-I programmed these homework files for a course on BME with the name Bevezetés az Adattudományba 1.
+I did the folowing programme files as homework for a course at BME with the name Bevezetés az Adattudományba 1.